redgecombe/linux/Documentation/virt/kvm/msr.rst

 	write '1' to bit 0 of the MSR, this causes the host to re-scan its queue and check if there are more notifications pending.
 The MSR is available if KVM_FEATURE_ASYNC_PF_INT is present in CPUID.

+MSR_KVM_EXEC_ONLY_EN:
+	0x4b564d08

+	Control execute-only (XO) permission bit

+data:
+	Bits 7:0 encode the XO permission bit position in page tables, bit 8 enables (1) or disables (0) the XO permission bit.

+	For more information see KVM_CAP_EXEC_ONLY in
+	Documentation/virt/kvm/api.txt

+MSR_KVM_EXEC_ONLY_ENFORCED:
+	0x4b564d09

+	Control enforcement of execute-only (XO) permission bit.

+data:
+	When bit 0 is 0, the execute-only (XO) permission bit on the vcpu is not enforced, and read and write accesses will not generate faults for memory mapped to the XO alias.
+When the value is 1, RW accesses to the XO alias will generate faults.
+MSR_KVM_EXEC_ONLY_ENFORCED is a per-vcpu MSR, where MSR_KVM_EXEC_ONLY_EN is a per-vm MSR.
+The default value is 1, enforced.